aishanawaz6/aishanawaz6/README.md

 ## Internship Chronicles 💼
 In an 8-week Data Science internship at GlowingSoft Technologies, I stepped into the real-world coding scene.
 It not only leveled up my tech skills but also gave me a sneak peek into the complexities of the industry.

-## Dreams Taking Root 🌱
+## Commitment to Impact

-As I approach the end of my computer science studies, I'm all about using my skills to make a real impact.
-It's not just about being good; it's about doing things that matter.
+Having completed my BSCS at FAST-NUCES, I'm dedicated to using my skills to make a real impact.
+It's not just about being skilled; it's about creating meaningful change.

 ## Turning Ideas into Code 🚀